tatemazer/AcaiaArduinoBLE/README.md

 | Bookoo | Themis  | ----                       | v1.0.5   | Great | Yes | Yes | Yes

-*There is a bug in the firmware for a handful of 2021 Lunars that make this incompatible.
-The best way to determine if your scale has this bug, is to scan for bluetooth devices with your phone.
-If you see a device named "ACAIAL..." instead of "LUNAR...", this scale is unfortunately incompatible at this time.

 ## Requirements
 This library is intended to be used with any arduino device which is compatible with the [ArduinoBLE](https://www.arduino.cc/reference/en/libraries/arduinoble/) library.